Justyna-Adamska/Let-s-code-in-C/README.md

 I started with a single main function that prints values of linear function.
 I also added for loop in order to simplify my code.

+### .gitignore

+In order to avoid commiting .swp and .out files I added .gitignore to my repository.